 I love to learn new things, am constantly trying to absorb new information and exploring my environment.
 I love finding odd nooks and crannies of the city that no one knows about.
 I also like sitting around at home.

 I can be a bit of a goof, but only after lunch.

-When I'm not in school, I write, take photos, slowly teach myself to cook (working on chicken teriyaki taco recipe), take acting classes, and update my movie review blog called Screen Vistas.
+When I'm not in school, I write, take photos, slowly teach myself to cook (working on chicken teriyaki taco recipe) and take acting classes.

 I sometimes say weird things like 'zappo' and 'bonk.'

 Or do that I do that Don Drapper thing where I'll stare off into the distance, turn my head and say something mysterious.
 I don't actually do this, but imagine if I did!